 Services Configuration

 The API component handles all external requests and manages authentication.
-Its configuration is divided into three main sections: general settings, Postgres database configuration, and Redis caching configuration.
+Its configuration is divided into two main sections: general settings and Postgres database configurations.

 General Configuration